ryanallenk/flashers/README.md

 ## Stretch
 - Users / Login
+- Allow pinned locations to be set as a bouldering Gym.
 - Amount of information available for each route/location (user-rating, grade, pictures, comments/details about route)
 - Users are able to keep a personalized record of boulders they have attempted, completed and most importantly FLASHED
 - Geo-location